"Very Resistant" Monterrey Oak Nine months into symptomology (October 2019 left)

 B. Northern State Experts

-- General consensus is that white oak species are “more resistant” than Red Oak species.
-Here is where the significant difference between the Northern experts appears to differ from the TFS perspective below.
-The spectrum of resistance is presented as variations in duration of time and progressive decline until mortality occurs.
-Cases of survival and recovery are the exception, not the norm.
-A second aspect of resistance they convey with the use of “resistant” is the probability or likelihood of contraction by those in the white oak group is diminished due to the fact that white oak species populations are smaller than the red oaks, there is less frequency of grafting of white oaks to red oaks as well as white oak group intra-species and interspecies grafting.
+General consensus is that white oak species are “more resistant” than Red Oak species.
+Here is where the significant difference between the Northern experts and the TFS perspective becomes apparent.
+In the Northern states the spectrum of resistance is presented as variations in duration of time and progressive decline until mortality occurs.
+Cases of survival and recovery are the exception not the norm.
+A second aspect of resistance they convey with the use of “resistant” is that the probability or likelihood of contraction by those in the white oak group is diminished due to: white oak species populations are smaller than the red oaks, inter-species grafting for various reasons is not as common, and that intra-species grafting is also not always a given.

 Red Oak = less than 1 year;